dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 is found in all the relationships between `d(.)`, `F(x)`, `FFT(.)` and most critically `=`.

-Thence, (I posit that the Three Yi's philosophies) of state, change and essence encode not simply the differential operator, but also it's linear interchange with that of the fourier operator.
+Thence, I posit that Confucius's definition of state (簡易), change (變易) and essence (不易) encode not simply the differential operator, but also it's linear interchange with that of the fourier operator.
 All linear systems must also be considered spectrally, but in doing so, one finds that any spectral valuation of linear equations must also preserve connections to the differential spectral valuations.
 Mathematically, this is a symbolically derived definition of essence.
+Though technically, this essence given by the spectral components of systems may change, it provides recognition of and insight into phenomena that emerge in a system.

-#### The [Spectral] Convolution Theorum:
+#### The Spectral Convolution Theorum:

 ![The Spectral Convolution Theorum](/img/posts/2018-12-10-the-analytic-i-ching/spectral-convolution-theorum.jpg)

-If state, change and [spectral] essence are three classes of analysis methods for studying a system's mechanics and dynamics, then a suitable next step is the [convolution theorum](https://en.wikipedia.org/wiki/Convolution_theorem), which
+If state, change and spectral essence are three classes of analysis methods for studying a system's mechanics and dynamics, then a suitable next step is the [convolution theorum](https://en.wikipedia.org/wiki/Convolution_theorem), which